Within a period of half an hour, Amy Lynn Bradley went missing from her cruise ship cabin, never to be seen or heard from again.

 When he came back at 6 a.m. to check on her, she was gone.
 In half an hour, Amy Lynn Bradley had managed to disappear, never to be heard from again.

 Four days before Bradley’s disappearance, the family had boarded the Rhapsody of the Seas, a Caribbean cruise bound for The Antilles.
-The beginning of the cruise was uneventful, as the family awaited docking in Curacao.
-The night before she disappeared, Bradley and her brother, Brad, visited the ship’s nightclub, where a live band called Blue Orchid was playing.
+The beginning of the cruise was uneventful as the family awaited docking in Curacao.
+The night before she disappeared, Bradley and her brother, Brad, visited the ship’s nightclub where a live band called Blue Orchid was playing.

 According to Brad, he had left Amy at the club with one of the band’s members, known as Yellow, who claimed he had parted ways with her around 1 a.m.
 If her father’s report of seeing her on the balcony was correct, she was in her cabin for roughly four hours before going missing and disappeared in a very small window of time.

 When her family found she was missing, they alerted the onboard authorities and begged them not to dock the ship, fearing it would give their daughter’s potential kidnapper a chance to escape.
-The crew allegedly refused to not dock the ship, and allegedly wouldn’t even page Bradley until the ship was at port.
+The crew allegedly refused to not dock the ship and wouldn’t even page Bradley until the ship was at port.

 Once docked, the ship was thoroughly inspected, though the Bradley family pointed out that many passengers had already left the ship before the search was finished.
 In addition to the ship, the sea was searched as well, though authorities claimed that as a trained lifeguard, it was unlikely Bradley would have gone overboard without a trace.